TheOdinProject/curriculum/javascript/project_js_frameworks.md

-# Project: Backbone.js or Angular.js
+# Project: Building Single Page Websites using Angular.js and Backbone.js

 This project has two possibilities -- you can use Backbone.js if you'd like something that's a bit more explicit and well documented or Angular.js if you'd like to try something a bit more cutting edge.
 Just pick one, don't try both (focus!).